 In March 2005, the Onondaga Nation (the "Nation") filed suit against the County and others over the ownership of land in Onondaga County, parts of which include most of the City of Syracuse and/or lands adjacent to Onondaga Lake (the "Lake").
 Pursuant to §10 of the State Law, the State is obliged to provide representation for defendants in Indian land claim actions.
 Former Governor Pataki appointed the law firm of Goodwin Proctor to represent Onondaga County and its co-defendants in the land claim action, at the expense of the State.
 In Cayuga Nation of New York v.
 Pataki, the United States Court of Appeals for the Second Circuit applied the doctrine of laches to dismiss the Cayuga Indian land claim.
 The United States Supreme Court has declined to certify an appeal from that decision.
-In August 2006, the State and counsel for Onondaga Nation has responded to that motion.
+In August 2006, the State and counsel for Onondaga County and other non-state defendants made a motion to dismiss based primarily upon the Cayuga decision and the Onondaga Nation has responded to that motion.
 The motion was heard in September 2007, and decided in favor of all defendants in 2010.
 On January 4, 2013 the United States Court of appeals for the Second Circuit affirmed the District Court's dismissal of the claim.
 In October 2013, the United States Supreme Court refused to grant the Nation's Petition for Certiorari, thereby ending the litigation.